Lady Bunny: Early life and education

-Lady Bunny was born in Wilmington, North Carolina, but grew up in Chattanooga, Tennessee, and describes her childhood as having been "wonderful and [she] lucked out in the parents department."
-Her mother is a retired registered nurse and her father is a history professor at the University of Tennessee at Chattanooga.
+Lady Bunny was born in Wilmington, North Carolina, but grew up in Chattanooga, Tennessee, and describes her childhood as having been "wonderful and [she] lucked out in the parents department".
+Her mother was a retired registered nurse and her father is a history professor at the University of Tennessee at Chattanooga.
+Her parents were Quakers and peace activists.

 Growing up, she would try on costumes and outfits, and put on plays with the other kids in the neighborhood.
 Her family lived next to a florist and she would collect the thrown out ribbons in the garbage and turn them into costumes for the plays.

 When Bunny was 11, her family moved to Ghana for a year to accommodate her father, who had received a Fulbright Scholarship.
 "It was the best year of my life", she said, remembering banana trees in her backyard and a giant snake that slithered on the road.
 "I still gag West African cab drivers by speaking the remnants of Fante.
 I can only say a few things, but it tickles them like crazy."
 She briefly attended Bootham School, a Quaker boarding school in York, England.
 Based on her experiences, Bunny regards the English education system to be better than the American one.
 Upon graduating, she enrolled at the University of Tennessee, where her father teaches, but later relocated to Atlanta, where she attended Georgia State University.

 Present

 Lady Bunny says she has an affinity for trans women and has considered transitioning.
 She spends her public life in drag and uses she/her pronouns.
 Lady Bunny is seldom seen out of women's clothing.
 In a 2022 interview, Lady Bunny said "I guess if I had to label myself, I would say I'm probably nonbinary, but I don't feel the need to stipulate."

 Lady Bunny currently lives in New York City.
 She does not often discuss personal matters, and has no known romantic partner or children.
+She is color blind, which affected her outfit choices.

+Political views

+Ingle said that she voted for Jill Stein in the 2016 U.S. Presidential Election.

+Ingle has criticized members of the Democratic Party, including Kamala Harris and Hakeem Jeffries, citing their allegiance to corporate interests.
+She has also opposed Nancy Pelosi for her lack of support for abortion rights.
+Ingle expressed support for congressional candidate Melat Kiros in an interview with Briahna Joy Gray.